Hovercross/fmpxml-to-json/Readme.md

 - `-input`: The input file to read, defaulting to "-" for STDIN
 - `-output`: The output file to write to, defaulting to "-" for STDOUT
 - `-full`: Include a full original copy of the Filemaker data, including the metadata and result set
-- `-recordID`: The field name to add the Record ID to
+- `-recordID`: The field name to use for the Record ID
-- `-modID`: The field name to add the Modification ID to
+- `-modID`: The field name to use for the Modification ID
+- `-reformatNumbers`: Reformat all numeric columns, in the event that there is a numeric format within the file that Go can parse but Javascript can not - only needed if there are issues ingesting numbers into the destination system

 Basic usage example: